mulka/ploverwiki/Stentura-Protege-Setup-and-Usage-Instructions.md

 Step 5.
 Thanks to Plover, your Stentura can now type on your computer.
 Start learning plover with [lessons](https://sites.google.com/site/ploverdoc/lesson-1-fingers-and-keys)and [interactive drills](http://stenoknight.com/plover/haxeploverlearn/).

+## Something went wrong

+I ran into a problem because I was using an older Serial-to-USB cable and Windows was not able to load the correct Prolific drivers for the cable.
+I found a solution.
+[This site](http://www.totalcardiagnostics.com/support/Knowledgebase/Article/View/92/20/prolific-usb-to-serial-fix-official-solution-to-code-10-error) explains the problem and gives you a link to download the right drivers.

 ## Stentura Protege Manual